Sparsh-X multisensory touch representations for tactile AI

 This source does not mean every robot skin should use Digit 360 or a transformer backbone.
 It also does not prove multisensory touch solves all manipulation tasks.
 The result depends on sensor availability, data volume, temporal alignment, policy design, and task distribution.

-For RoboSkin.ai, the editorial lesson is that tactile AI should be described as representation design plus sensor design.
+The practical lesson is that tactile AI combines representation design with sensor design.
 Robot skin data is not automatically useful until a model can convert it into task-relevant state.

 Source